 - Water needs will increase as your plants grow and the weather warms up.
 By mid-summer, most baskets will require daily watering, if not more.

 - Check the weight of the basket to determine if it needs watering.

-- If you plan to be gone for a few days, it is best to have someone take care of your basket—see if a neighbor will keep it for a while.
-If there is no one to care for it, take it down from its hook, water it, and place it in the shade while you are gone.
+- If you plan to be gone for a few days, it is best to have someone take care of your basket in the meantime—if there is no one available to care for it, take it down from its hook, water it, and place it in the shade while you’re away.

 We recommend applying a slow-release fertilizer like G&B Organics Bud & Bloom OR Osmocote Plant Food, plus a liquid bloom booster like Scott’s Super Bloom consistently through the growing season to keep baskets thriving; be sure to check the labels for details.

 Protect against pests such as bud worms and caterpillars with Captain Jack’s Deadbug Brew.
 Spray this when you see a small white moth or butterfly on or near your flowers.
 Keep an eye out for other pests like aphids—if present, use insecticidal soap or neem oil.

 - Size matters—the larger the basket, the easier it is to care for and keep watered.